 Nami and Quentin Isackson

 There are hidden treasures in Paris.
 Jealously guarded green oases that you would never suspect!
 And it is to one of these secret places that The Socialite Family invites you today.
 To the home of the radiant Nami Isackson and her husband, Quentin.
 An energetic personality wearing many hats – model, producer, press officer – whose aura and infectious enthusiasm dazzle instantly when you enter her loft apartment.
 She and her partner describe their unusual wood-clad three-storey home as “a country house in the heart of the city”.
 Here, the couple take time out to admire the nature surrounding them through a bay window that opens wide onto a Japanese-inspired garden.
 After “being confined to a 35 m2 apartment with no direct sunlight”, these long-dreamed-of spaces give the thirty-year-old plenty of room to indulge her many passions.
 A lover of fashion as well as interior design, she furnishes and decorates her cocoon to offer a warm welcome to her loved ones.
-Especially around the table, where she instinctively mixes family heirlooms – like the Christofle silverware she inherited from her godfather – with found objects and floral arrangements.
-And this enterprising young woman now puts her sensitivity to the art of good living to good use for others on her 1920s tables.
-Her latest project is all about entertaining and highlights her undeniable talents as a host!
+Especially around the table, where she instinctively mixes family heirlooms with found objects and floral arrangements.
+It’s been two years, since we last visited her.
+This time, she greets us pregnant, while joyfully thinking about rearrangements for the loft.

 Nami and Quentin, can you introduce yourselves?